Navigate the confusing court system with a Missouri DUI lawyer.

 - BAC - Blood Alcohol Concentration

 Although you might have been in court for a DWI, DUID or BAC charge before, you could still be facing a variety of circumstances with which you are not familiar.
 The process can change from one DUI case to another, and sometimes it can even change from one person to another.
 You could be facing a felony charge where you didn't before.
-Or you could be facing an even longer driver's license suspension or jail sentence than previously.
-A Missouri DUI lawyer would be trained to recognize the difference between your current case and any previous ones you might have had.
-Do not let something you didn't expect surprise you.
-Please contact us to get in touch with a Missouri DUI lawyer as soon as possible.
+Or you could be facing an even longer driver's license suspension or jail sentence.
+A Missouri DUI lawyer can explain the difference between your current case and any previous ones you might have had.
+Contact us to get in touch with a Missouri DUI lawyer as soon as possible.

 Note: DUI laws may have changed since our last update.
 For the latest information on these DUI laws, speak to a DUI lawyer in the state.